How to configure my browser for higher security?

 Use encrypted search as default browser page.

-Use a safe browsing tool/add-on and/or a selective script blocker such as NoScript (for Mozilla Firefox).
+Use a safe browsing tool/add-on or a selective script blocker such as NoScript (for Mozilla Firefox).
 Read the reviews and overview add-on scores on the download page and choose accordingly.

 Tweak you browser’s security and privacy settings to meet your needs.
 These settings are important for your computer security, which is ultimately important for your safety and privacy, so choose bearing that in mind.
 Most browsers provide explanatory information (advantages and disadvantages) about the various security levels available.
 If in doubt, set security levels to “high”.
 Instructions and information on how to change security settings are also generally available on the browsers’ official websites.